 Digital Object Identifier (DOI)

 Liu, Qiang; Whiteaker, Paul; Morley, Barbara J.; Shi, Fu Dong; and Lukas, Ronald J., "Distinctive Roles For Î±7*- And Î±9*-Nicotinic Acetylcholine Receptors In Inflammatory And Autoimmune Responses In The Murine Experimental Autoimmune Encephalomyelitis Model Of Multiple Sclerosis" (2017).
-Neurobiology.
+Translational Neuroscience.
 208.